 Underwear/Socks | Breathable materials are best!
 Sports bras are really good for the bumpy roads and hiking.

 Sunglasses | The sun is stong, so protect your eyes!
 Plus they’ll make you look stylish in your photos!

-You don’t have to take everything with with you but if there’s anything in particular that you, I’d take it with you.
-But there are relatively big super markets in most cities and towns that have a lot your usual household brands so even if you run out, you can top up whilst you are there.
+You don’t have to take everything with with you but if there’s anything in particular that you like to use, I’d take it with you, as some brands aren’t available..
+But there are relatively big super markets in most cities and towns that have shampoo, deodorant, moisturiser etc so even if you run out, you can top up whilst you are there.